UMN-BarleyOatSilphium/BRIDG6/Analysis/PhyPos_ChipSNP/README.md

+# Physical position of barley SNP iSelect and BOPA chips
 The scripts used fot detection of Chip SNPs in the new genome reference can be found at the link below: